ssaumz/prediction-using-unsupervised-learning/README.md

 ## Prediction using Unsupervised ML

 ## Project Overview
-This project aims to predict the optium number of clusters and representing it visually.
+This project aims to predict the optimum number of clusters and representing it visually.
 The project involves data preprocessing, exploratory data analysis (EDA), and training a machine learning model for prediction.

 ## Technologies Used
 Python: Programming language used for data manipulation and visualization.